Motor Vehicle Division (MVD) Benefits

 Eligibility: Veterans are eligible if they have been honorably separated from military service of the United States and served continuously for a period of 90 or more days.
 If discharged with less than 90 days service, such discharge must have been as a result of service incurred disability; or you have been honorably discharged from service in the Army, Army Reserves or Army National Guard with a minimum of six years of continuous service; and you are a legal resident of the State of New Mexico.
-You are entitled to the above benefits if you are the un-remarried surviving Spouse of a Veteran who served under the conditions outlined in the information shown above or if you are an un-remarried Widow or Widower of a Veteran who died in service under the conditions cited above, and you are a legal resident of the state of New Mexico.
+You are entitled to the above benefits if you are the un-remarried surviving Spouse of a Veteran who served under the conditions outlined in the information shown above or if you are an un-remarried Surviving Spouse of a Veteran who died in service under the conditions cited above, and you are a legal resident of the state of New Mexico.
 Application

 Exemption from Excise Taxes on Vehicle Purchases: Qualified Veterans are exempted from excise taxes when purchasing a new vehicle.